All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 cp .env.example .env.local

-# Add your API keys to .env.local
+# Add NEXT_PUBLIC_MASCOT_KEY and your ElevenLabs keys to .env.local

-pnpm devFrequently Asked Questions
+Frequently Asked Questions

 What is a 2D avatar SDK?

 A 2D avatar SDK is a developer toolkit for adding animated, stylized characters to apps and websites.
 Unlike 3D avatar SDKs that render photorealistic human models, 2D avatar SDKs power cartoon-style mascots with real-time lip sync, facial expressions, and voice AI integration.
-MascotBot is the leading 2D avatar SDK, supporting React, Flutter, and vanilla JavaScript.
+Mascotbot is the leading 2D avatar SDK, supporting React, Flutter, and vanilla JavaScript.

 How does lip sync work in 2D avatars?